MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/oma-dm-protocol-support.md

 </tr>
 <tr class="odd">
 <td style="vertical-align:top"><p>Provisioning Files</p></td>
-<td style="vertical-align:top"><p>Provisioning XML must be well formed and follow the definition in [SyncML Representation Protocol](https://go.microsoft.com/fwlink/p/?LinkId=526905) specification.</p>
+<td style="vertical-align:top"><p>Provisioning XML must be well formed and follow the definition in <a href="https://go.microsoft.com/fwlink/p/?LinkId=526905" data-raw-source="[SyncML Representation Protocol](https://go.microsoft.com/fwlink/p/?LinkId=526905)">SyncML Representation Protocol</a> specification.</p>
 <p>If an XML element that is not a valid OMA DM command is under SyncBody, the status code 400 is returned for that element.</p>
 <div class="alert">
-<strong>Note</strong>
-<p>To represent a Unicode string as a URI, first encode the string as UTF-8.
+<strong>Note</strong><br/><p>To represent a Unicode string as a URI, first encode the string as UTF-8.
 Then encode each of the UTF-8 bytes using URI encoding.</p>
 </div>
 <div>

 </div></td>
 </tr>
 <tr class="even">
 <td style="vertical-align:top"><p>WBXML support</p></td>
 <td style="vertical-align:top"><p>Windows supports sending and receiving SyncML in both XML format and encoded WBXML format.
 This is configurable by using the DEFAULTENCODING node under the w7 APPLICATION characteristic during enrollment.
-For more information about WBXML encoding, see section 8 of the [SyncML Representation Protocol](https://go.microsoft.com/fwlink/p/?LinkId=526905) specification.</p></td>
+For more information about WBXML encoding, see section 8 of the <a href="https://go.microsoft.com/fwlink/p/?LinkId=526905" data-raw-source="[SyncML Representation Protocol](https://go.microsoft.com/fwlink/p/?LinkId=526905)">SyncML Representation Protocol</a> specification.</p></td>
 </tr>
 <tr class="odd">
 <td style="vertical-align:top"><p>Handling of large objects</p></td>
 <td style="vertical-align:top"><p>In Windows 10, version 1511, client support for uploading large objects to the server was added.</p></td>
 </tr>
 </tbody>
 </table>